 From its beginnings, North Omaha has been short on banks.
 More than one group pulled together to change that, but few survived.
-The Metropolitan Building and Loan Association rose to the occasion though, helping individuals and businesses around the community establish themselves and grow.
-Here’s a history of this longtime North Omaha institution.
+Rising to the occasion, a few institutions helped individuals and businesses around the community establish themselves and grow.
+Here’s a history of one of them, the Metropolitan Building and Loan Association.

 In August 1887, a group of people in North Omaha’s Saratoga neighborhood banded together to support the up and coming businesses in the surrounding area.
 Their work resulted in an association that disappeared and was relaunched, and played a role in the community for almost a century afterwards

 According to the 1887 articles of incorporation, “The general nature of the business to be transacted by this corporation shall be to buy and sell real estate, buy and build houses, rent or sell the same; to lease its property whether vacant or with buildings; to borrow or loan money, and give or take mortgages or other writings to secure the payment thereof.”

 As an association, members would pool their money and share in the profits of savings and loans made for buildings in North Omaha.

 In 1922, the association relaunched and opened their first facility at 24th and Ames.
 Their goal then was to, “furnish banking facilities to the fast growing factory section of the city and will afford means for conducting savings accounts.”
 The article from this year said there were no other banks between Florence and downtown, and sought to fill the hole presented.